BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

  - *Changing one directory at a time is the same as providing the full path to the final destination*
  - *Environmental variables are preceded by `$`*

-Multiple choice answer
+## Exercises

- - *Starting from `/Users/amanda/data`, which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?*
+*Starting from `/Users/amanda/data`, which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?*
      - a) cd .
      - b) cd /
      - c) cd /home/amanda